-AgSouth loan activity continued to be strong during the second quarter of 2020.
-To date, the pandemic has had no significant impact on the Association's ability to deliver loan products and services to our members.
+AgSouth loan activity continued to be strong during the third quarter of 2020.
+To date, the pandemic has had no significant impact on the Association's ability to deliver loan products and services to our member-borrowers.
 The Association has not seen any unusual activity in unfunded commitments that would be attributable to the pandemic crisis at this time.

-Even though the Association has not seen a decline in credit quality associated with the pandemic, a Payment Deferral Program continues to be in place to assist members that are experiencing stress during these unprecedented times.
-Additionally, the Association is actively engaged in Small Business Administration (SBA) Loan Programs as provided for in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Even though the Association has not seen a decline in credit quality associated with the pandemic, a Payment Deferral Program continues to be in place to assist member-borrowers that are experiencing stress during this unprecedented time.
+Additionally, the Association is actively engaged in SBA Loan